 Agree to specific services or placements.

-As with any client, the child's lawyer may counsel against the pursuit of a particular position sought by the child.
-Without unduly influencing the child, the lawyer should advise the child by providing options and information to assist the child in making decisions.
-The lawyer should explain the practical effects of taking various positions, the likelihood that a court will accept particular arguments and the impact of such decisions on the child, other family members, and future legal proceedings.
-The child's lawyer should recognize that the child may be more susceptible to intimidation and manipulation than some adult clients.
-Therefore, the child's lawyer should ensure that the decision the child ultimately makes reflects his or her actual position.
+As with any client, the child's lawyer may counsel against the pursuit of a particular position sought by the child client.
+Without unduly influencing the child client, the child’s lawyer should advise the child client by providing options and information to assist the child client in making decisions.
+The child’s lawyer should explain the practical effects of taking various positions, the likelihood that a court will accept particular arguments and the impact of such decisions on the child client, other family members and future legal proceedings.
+The child's lawyer should recognize that the child client may be more susceptible to intimidation and manipulation than some adult clients.
+Therefore, the child's lawyer should ensure that the decision the child client ultimately makes reflects his or her actual position.

-For a child client with diminished capacity, the child’s lawyer should maintain a normal lawyer-client relationship with the child as far as reasonably possible and take direction from the child as the child develops capacity.
-A child may have the capacity to make some decisions but not others.
+For a child client with diminished capacity, the child’s lawyer should maintain a normal lawyer-client relationship with the child as far as reasonably possible and take direction from the child client as the child develops capacity.
+A child client may have the capacity to make some decisions but not others.

 Commentary:

-The question of diminished capacity should not arise unless the lawyer has some reason to believe that the client does not have the ability to make an adequately considered decision.
+The question of diminished capacity should not arise unless the child’s lawyer has some reason to believe that the child client does not have the ability to make an adequately considered decision.
 A child‘s age is not determinative of diminished capacity.
 The commentary to the ABA Model Rule of Professional Responsibility upon which Oregon RPC 1.14 is based recognizes that there exist “intermediate degrees of competence” and that “children as young as five or six years of age, and certainly those of ten or twelve, are regarded as having opinions that are entitled to weight in legal proceedings concerning their custody.”

-The assessment of a child’s capacity must be based upon objective criteria, not the lawyer’s personal philosophy or opinion.
-The assessment should be grounded in insights from child development science and should focus on the child‘s decision-making process rather than the child‘s choices themselves.
-Lawyers should be careful not to conclude that the child suffers diminished capacity from a client‘s insistence upon a course of action that the lawyer considers unwise or at variance with lawyer‘s view.
-For example, the decision of a thirteen-year-old to return home to a marginally fit parent may not be in the child’s best interests, but the child may well be competent to make that decision.
+The assessment of a child’s capacity must be based upon objective criteria, not the personal philosophy or opinion of the child’s lawyer.
+The assessment should be grounded in insights from child development science and should focus on the child client‘s decision-making process rather than the child client‘s choices.
+Lawyers should be careful not to conclude that a child client suffers diminished capacity from a child client‘s insistence upon a course of action that the child’s lawyer considers unwise or at variance with his or her views.
+For example, the decision of a thirteen-year-old to return home to a marginally fit parent may not be in the child’s best interests, but the child client may well be competent to make that decision.

-In determining whether a child has diminished capacity, counsel may consider the following factors:
+In determining whether a child client has diminished capacity, a lawyer may consider the following factors:

-The child’s ability to communicate a preference;
+A child’s ability to communicate a preference;

-Whether the child can articulate reasons for the preference;
+Whether a child can articulate reasons for the preference;

-The decision making process used by the child to arrive at the decision (e.g., is it logical, is it consistent with previous positions taken by the child, does the child appear to be influenced by others, etc.); and
+The decision making process used by a child to arrive at the decision (e.g., is it logical, is it consistent with previous positions taken by the child, does the child appear to be influenced by others, etc.); and

-Whether the child appears to understand the consequences of the decision.
+Whether a child appears to understand the consequences of the decision.

 A child may have the ability to make certain decisions, but not others.
 For example, a child with diminished capacity may be capable of deciding that he or she would like to have visits with a sibling, but not be capable of deciding whether he or she should return home or remain with relatives on a permanent basis.
-The lawyer should continue to assess the child‘s capacity as it may change over time.
+The child’s lawyer should continue to assess the child client‘s capacity as it may change over time.